Parasang

-The parasang is a historical Persian unit of walking distance, the length of which varied according to terrain and speed of travel.
+The parasang, also known as a farsakh (from Arabic), is a historical Iranian unit of walking distance, the length of which varied according to terrain and speed of travel.
 The European equivalent is the league.
-In modern terms the distance is about 3 or 3½ miles (4.8 or 5.6 km).
+In modern terms the distance is about 3 or 3½ miles (6 km).

 Historical usage

 The parasang may have originally been some fraction of the distance an infantryman could march in some predefined period of time.
-Mid-5th-century BCE Herodotus (v.53) speaks of [an army] traveling the equivalent of five parasangs per day.
+Mid-5th-century BC Herodotus (v.53) speaks of an army traveling the equivalent of five parasangs per day.